bcInterviews/thredd-notifications/BEN_README.md

 Authentication and Authorization
 OpenAPI

 Although advised to spend an hour on this I did go over this time allocated.
 I did therefore not complete all validation, html encoding (if needed) of email message, nor persistance.
+Unit tests Ive added one just to show an example but I would need more time.